 Any substantial borrowings made to finance operations or future acquisitions could make us more vulnerable to a downturn in our operating results, a downturn in economic conditions, or increases in interest rates on borrowings.
 If our cash flow from operations is insufficient to meet our debt service requirements, we could be required to sell additional equity securities, refinance our obligations, or dispose of assets in order to meet our debt service requirements.
 Adequate financing may not be available if and when we need it or may not be available on terms acceptable to us.
+In addition, certain banks may refuse to do business with us even if we are a creditworthy customer.
 The failure to obtain sufficient financing on favorable terms and conditions could have a material adverse effect on us.